 The National Electrical Manufacturers Association (NEMA) has developed and maintained a standard set of definitions for various types of electrical enclosures found in industrial applications.
 Each type reflects certain levels of environmental conditions and personal protection against hazardous situations such as flying debris.
-The following tables 1, 2, and B-1 can be used as reference in determining the correct NEMA enclosure type for an indoor or outdoor application; the definitions of each type can be found in detail here.
+The following tables 1, 2, and B-1 can be used as reference in determining the correct NEMA enclosure type for an indoor or outdoor application; the definitions of each type are outlined in NEMA Standard Publication 250 “Enclosures for Electrical Equipment (100 Volts Maximum)” and can be found HERE.

 NEMA Enclosure Types

 Table 1 – Comparison of Specific Applications of Enclosures for Indoor Nonhazardous Locations